 Article V Membership

 Section 1.
 The Statutes and Administrative Rules of the State of Illinois and the Membership Criteria of the System govern Membership in the System.
-All academic, public, school and special libraries whose governing authority headquarters are within the geographic boundaries of the System are eligible to apply for membership.
+All academic, public, school, and special libraries whose governing authority headquarters are within the geographic boundaries of the System are eligible to apply for membership.
 Participating libraries will hereinafter be known as Members.

-Acceptance is subject to the approval of the Board of Directors of the System and the State Librarian and implies agreement by the applying library to applicable State statutes and rules and to the System's Bylaws, policies and Annual Operational Plan.
-Members agree to comply with policies, rules and regulations required for maintaining Membership.
+Acceptance is subject to the approval of the Board of Directors of the System and the State Librarian and implies agreement by the applying library to applicable State statutes and rules and to the System's Bylaws, policies, and Annual Operational Plan.
+Members agree to comply with the policies, rules, and regulations required for maintaining Membership.

 Section 2.
 Any Member library may be suspended from Membership if not in compliance with State statutes or System requirements.
 Members will remain in good standing as long as they meet System and State Membership criteria in compliance with statute 75 ILCS 10/9.
 Specific information about Suspension can be found in the Administrative Rules (3030.100 et seq).